luiinge/docsite-maven-plugin/README.md

 <configuration>
       ...
       <languages>
-        <language>en:gb</language>
-        <language>es:es</language>
+        <language>en:English</language>
+        <language>es:Español</language>
       </languages>
       ...
 </configuration>
 ```

 Each language is defined by two codes separated by `:`.
 The first code is the *language code*
 used by your localized documents.
-The second code corresponds to any *country code* as
+The second code corresponds to the *display language* and
-defined by the standard [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2),
-and it would be used to represent the language by a country flag Unicode emoji (as shown
-[here](https://flagpedia.net/emoji)).
+should be the translated name of the language.
 Notice that the first language in the list is
 considered as the *primary language*.